dnkdev/vtelegram/readme.md

 - Prevent update for passing to handlers ( middleware methods must return bool, `false` for prevent update )
 - Transform update
 - Pass data in `map[string]string` type to handlers

-### WIP

-All Telegram Bot API features is not tested yet.
-If you encounter some issues or want to contribute, you are very welcome, please just open issue or PR.